 - Selling AAA: AAA does not have an affiliate program, but you can become a AAA agent and sell memberships and insurance.
 Insurance license requirements will vary based on your state.

-- Reviews: Since AAA has offices by region, we viewed multiple Better Business Bureau profiles for AAA including Texas, Mid Atlantic, and Northeast.
-The average rating for all three profiles was low, about 1 to 1.5 out of 5 stars.
-To be fair, most consumers only utilize the Better Business Bureau when experiencing difficulties or filing a complaint.
+- Reviews: Since AAA has offices by region, we viewed multiple Better Business Bureau profiles for AAA including Texas, Mid-Atlantic, and Northeast.
+The average rating for all three profiles was low, about one to two out of 5 stars.
+It is worth noting, however, that most consumers only utilize the Better Business Bureau when experiencing difficulties or filing a complaint.
 Common consumer complaints listed include: